Sport Management, B.S.

 Sport management as an academic field prepares students for employment in the sport industry.
 The degree offers students opportunities to study managerial concepts while learning how to become transformational leaders in the business and culture of sports.
 It is an exciting and diverse discipline that draws from many fields of study.

 This major is designed to address the unique position of sport in the global economy.
-Sport Management students acquire knowledge and skills to work in a wide-ranging sport industry, and are prepared to pursue graduate degrees if they so desire.
+Sport management students acquire knowledge and skills to work in a wide-ranging sport industry and are prepared to pursue graduate degrees, if they desire.

 Undergraduate students in this major study at Grand Valley's Allendale Campus.